Fans gush as actress Jaiye Kuti shares official photos from her birthday party

-I Was Indeed Surprised: Actress Jaiye Kuti Says As Shares Official Photos From Her Colourful Birthday Party
+I Was Indeed Surprised: Actress Jaiye Kuti Shares Official Photos From Her Colourful Birthday Party

 - Nollywood actress Jaiye Kuti has finally shown her followers how her surprise birthday party went